beshoymedhat1/JobApp/README.md

 | View All Jobs | Shows all jobs stored in PostgreSQL. |
 | Post a Job | Form for publishing a new job post. |
 | Success | Confirms that the submitted job was saved. |

-## Notes

-- `post_id` is currently entered manually and must be unique.
-- The tech stack is stored as a comma-separated value and converted back to a list when jobs are displayed.
-- Do not commit database passwords, `.idea`, or `target`; these are excluded by `.gitignore`.

-## Future Improvements

-- Generate job IDs automatically.
-- Add validation and friendly error messages for duplicate job IDs.
-- Add search, filtering, update, and delete functionality.
-- Add automated tests.
-- Deploy the application so it can be viewed online.

-## Acknowledgements

-The application logic, database integration, and Spring MVC structure were developed as a learning project.
-The HTML/CSS presentation was refined with assistance from ChatGPT.